brendenwest/it122/readme.rst

 Class Structure and Topics
 ####
-Course instruction will be fully online with Zoom conference o Monday to review new material, answer questions, and resolve any issues with completing the homework.
+Course instruction will be fully online with Zoom conference at scheduled class times to review new material, answer questions, and resolve any issues with completing the homework.

 Throughout the week, students can reach out to me directly in the SCC tutoring Slack team with questions.